Mpox cases near 1k as GHS confirms 12 new infections

 Meanwhile, President John Dramani Mahama on Thursday, August 21, assented to the Fisheries and Aquaculture Bill, 2025.

-The new Fisheries and Aquaculture Act, 2025, Act 1146, introduces bold reforms aimed at ensuring sustainability, compliance, and improved livelihood, especially among the small-scale fishers.
+The new Fisheries and Aquaculture Act, 2025, Act 1146, introduced bold reforms aimed at ensuring sustainability, compliance, and improved livelihoods, especially among small-scale fishers.

 The sector minister revealed to the House that the bill has been revised to reflect Ghana’s commitment to the Blue Economy agenda by harnessing marine and aquatic resources sustainably to support economic growth, social inclusion, food security, and environmental protection.